 Needless to say, I’m in the market for new dinner party guests.
 Any volunteers?
 Potatoes will not be served.

-Want to repurpose last night’s dinner into a new dish?
-Here are some satisfying ways to bring salt potatoes recipe to new life!
+Want to repurpose last night’s side into a reinvented dish?
+Here are some satisfying ways to bring salt potatoes to new life!

 - Use the leftovers to make another whole dinner – Smoked Sausage with Cheddar Apple Potato Hash

-- Make Smashed Potatoes – turn those potatoes to crispy, golden brown
+- Make Browned Butter Smashed Potatoes – turn those potatoes into crispy, golden brown discs smothered in browned butter

-- A perfect side dish for breakfast or brunch – Skillet Potatoes with Peppers and Onions
+- Easy side dish for breakfast or brunch

 - Use them in your favorite potato salad recipe.